Last updated on May 15th, 2019

 For example, if you are legally in the United States and your spouse is a U.S. citizen, you can actually submit your green card application, Form I-485, together with your Form I-130 petition.

 We have outlined all the possible scenarios below, based on whether you are in or out of the United States at the time your Form I-130 is filed, so that you can have an idea of how and when you will be able to submit your green card application.

-I Will Be In the United States Lawfully When My Spouse Files I-130
+What if I Will Be In the United States Lawfully When My Spouse Files I-130?

 If you are in the United States lawfully when your spouse files Form I-130 on your behalf, whether you are able to apply for your green card immediately or not depends on whether your spouse is a United States citizen or a lawful permanent resident.